GagandeepKaur10/GagandeepKaur10/README.md

-Hi 👋 My name is Rajvir Singh
+Hi 👋 My name is Gagandeep Kaur
 ==============================

-Full Stack Developer
+Software Engineer
 --------------------

-I have always been fascinated by coding.
-This fascination has led me to gain varied experience in some core competent programming areas like Java, front-end frameworks - angular, firebase.
-I have further enhanced my skills by doing some real-time projects majorly involving the use of all the web frameworks.
+Welcome to my Github!
+I'm Gagan, a dedicated Software Engineer with nearly 4 years of professional experience in software development and automation testing.
+Currently, I am doing Master's in Computers Science from Purdue University.
+My passion lies in creating impactful solutions and exploring innovative technologies.

 ## Technologies
 ```/* Languages */```